carpentries-lab/metagenomics-analysis/_episodes/03-trimming-filtering.md

 >> ~~~
 >> {: .bash}
 >>
->> In a new tab in your terminal do:
+>> In a terminal standing on your local computer do:
 >>
 >> ~~~
 >> $ mkdir ~/Desktop/fastqc_html/trimmed